A man set himself on fire outside Israeli Embassy in D.C., now in critical condition

 Vito Maggiolo, a spokesperson for D.C.
 Fire and EMS, said the man has been transported to the hospital, where he has "critical life threatening injuries."

-As of Sunday afternoon, NPR was not able to independently verify the man's identity or motives.
+As of Sunday evening, NPR was not able to independently verify the man's identity or motives.

+Andrew Leyden, a freelance journalist based in D.C., told NPR he saw burn marks near the Israeli Embassy's lawn, where the embassy had placed flags to represent the hostages taken by Hamas on Oct.
+7.

-Lynn Sweet, the Washington bureau chief at the Chicago Sun-Times, wrote on X that there was a growing police presence outside the Israeli Embassy, including local law enforcement searching a vehicle out of "precaution."
+Lynn Sweet, the Washington bureau chief at the Chicago Sun-Times, wrote on X that there was a growing police presence outside the Israeli Embassy earlier in the afternoon, including local law enforcement searching a vehicle out of "precaution."

 What happened outside Israel Embassy in Washington DC: Secret Service spokesperson told @Suntimes “Looks like someone attempted to set themselves on fire.
 DC Fire running point.
 Crews are searching his vehicle as a precaution” pic.twitter.com/dTKDNqtwEW— Lynn Sweet (@lynnsweet) February 25, 2024